Kevin-Bronsdijk/nuget-pre-release-packages-detection-action/README.md

 ### `solution-path`

-**Required** The directory where the solution solution file exists.
+**Required** The directory where the solution file exists.

 ## Outputs

 ### `found-pre-release`

-Boolean indicator used to tell that a pre-release packages was found.
+A boolean indicator used to tell that a pre-release package was found.

 ## Example usage